Devourer Demon Hunter DPS Guide — Midnight Season 1

 Devourer Demon Hunter Overview

 Devourer is new in Midnight, featuring a distinct playstyle departure from its melee counterpart, Havoc.
 It's a caster/melee hybrid, mixing close range abilities and spells with a 25-yard range.
-It centers arouind the Void Metamorphosis Icon Void Metamorphosis effect, generating and consuming Soul Fragments to unleash Collapsing Star Icon Collapsing Star.
+It places its unique cooldown mechanic, Void Metamorphosis Icon Void Metamorphosis, at the core of the rotation, generating and consuming Soul Fragments to unleash Collapsing Star Icon Collapsing Star.

-Releasing at the onset of the Midnight Pre-patch, below we've provided some quick things to know.
+Since the spec is brand new with the release of Midnight, below we've provided some quick things to know.
 This will help you jump over from Havoc or Vengeance, or prime you to start a new Devourer!

 • Primary Stat